 - Tumescent liposuction is the most common technique.
 A sterile solution is injected into the area where the fat is to be removed.
 It consists of saline, lidocaine, and epinephrine.
 The solution makes it easier to suction the fat with less blood loss and pain.

 - Ultrasound-assisted liposuction (UAL), uses sound wave energy under your skin to rupture the cell walls of the fat.
 This liquefies the fat so it can be suctioned out.

 - Laser-assisted liposuction (SmartLipo), uses a laser to produce a burst of energy to liquefy the fat.

 Having a basic knowledge of the different types of liposuction can help you understand your options and the direction you want to go.
-If you have a general base of liposuction knowledge and are interested in learning different techniques for liposuction procedures, AAAMS also offers an advanced course for Liposuction Training.
+If you have a general knowledge base of liposuction and are interested in learning different techniques for liposuction procedures, check out the advanced aesthetic courses offered by the AAAMS.